scaredofgirls/tinyfugue-scripts/README.md

 # What
-This is my collection of tinyfugure configurations as well as some external to tf scripts that I have tf macros execute.
+This is my collection of tinyfugue configurations as well as some external to tf scripts that I have tf macros execute.

 # How
 Clone this repository into ~/.tf/